rivalee/quietsignals/_posts/2025-07-20-setting-this-up.md

 I'm currently a freelance designer working in government.
 I work on a digital NHS proiect.

 I live in south east London.
+I also paint and make comics.

 I'm interested in how cities can make neighbourhoods more friendly for humans, nature, and active travel.

+I'm involved in a local community gardening project, where we're looking after some planters outside a Co-op.

-I'm also interested in utopias and positive visions for the future.
+I'm interested in utopias and positive visions for the future.